 As we celebrate our 15th year as a non-profit, we at the Life Raft Group would like to share 15 wishes we have for the New Year.
 Won’t you help us make [...]

 Pathology and the Role of Mutational Testing featuring Dr. Andrew E. Rosenberg.
 GDOLs are smaller group events held throughout the year in cities nationwide.
-These events focus on helping patients and caregivers learn more about this rare [...]
+These events focus on helping patients and caregivers learn more about [...]

 Please join us for an afternoon of learning about the importance of and the science behind mutational testing with pathologist and GIST specialist, Dr. Christopher Corless of Portland's Oregon Health and Science University.
 This presentation [...]